liziyu0929/distortion-free-3d-diffusion-mri/README.md

 - The reconstruction is implemented in MATLAB in this resporitory.
 Please download the code and run *stage1_reconstruction.m* and *stage2_reconstruction.m* to get the result for each stage of reconstruction.

-- To run the code, please also download the data for demonstration, which is a single-slab 3D diffusion MRI at 1.22mm isotropic resolution acquired with the proposed sampling.
+- To run the code, please also download the data from https://git.fmrib.ox.ac.uk/fmz664/distortion-free-3d-dmri/-/tree/main/data, which is a single-slab 3D diffusion MRI at 1.22mm isotropic resolution acquired with the proposed sampling.